mjdecker/mjdecker.github.io/_notes/computer-organization/numeral-systems.md

 	* [Arabic Numerals]

 # Numeral Systems and Computing
-* Decimal is the numeral system used by humans math and daily life (i.e., by humans)
+* Decimal is the numeral system used for math and daily life (i.e., by humans)
 * Binary is used by computers
 * Octal and Hexadecimal are often used in computing because:
 	* More compact
 	* Direct and simple translation to/from binary
+	* I.e, are a shorthand for binary

 # Binary, Octal, and Hexadecimal Example
 * **Decimal:** *42*